pokt-network/organization/proposals/1-08-01-2020/private-validator-key-encryption.md

 We have already differed from tendemrint in many philosophies of development we should likely make sure this private key is encrypted in the datadir provide a passphrase when running the node that should allow the node to unencrypt it in memory.

 We should likely follow on Ethereum's [keystore](https://goethereumbook.org/en/keystore/) example as a standard on how to deal with vulnearable files.

+### Estimation
+3-5 weeks

+This is due to a required break down of how tendermint accessess the file, having to provide a secure manner in which to access the encrypted file, we also need to apply this changes onto pocket core making it an effort on 2 deep layers of our stack.